IQSS/dataverse-puppet/example/masterless.md

 You can override those settings when declaring a class in the example: /etc/puppet/modules/iqss/manifests/example.pp

 Another way to try out settings is the hieradata.
-As you specified the environment parameter as 'masterless', the configuration in
+As you specified the environment parameter as 'masterless', the configuration is in a file called masterless.yaml:

     /etc/puppet/modules/iqss/conf/hieradata/masterless.yaml
-    {
-        "iqss::globals::dataverse_fqdn": "%{::fqdn}",
-        "iqss::dataverse::site_url": "https://%{::fqdn}",
-        "iqss::tworavens::dataverse_fqdn": "%{::fqdn}",
-        "iqss::tworavens::domain":"%{::fqdn}"
-    }
+        iqss::globals::dataverse_fqdn: "%{::fqdn}"
+        iqss::dataverse::site_url: "https://%{::fqdn}"
+        iqss::tworavens::dataverse_fqdn: "%{::fqdn}"
+        iqss::tworavens::domain:"%{::fqdn}"

-    will replacing the default `localhost` with that of your machine.
+which will replacing the default `localhost` with the fqdn of your machine.

 ###Post installation